-Run a free Tarrant County public records search through official agencies in a matter of minutes to learn about anyone’s past or current situation.
+Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

-Whether you’re looking for recent arrests, criminal history reports, vital records (marriage, divorce, birth death), court records, property records, probation, warrants, or anything else, this information is readily available once you know where to look.
+Whether you’re looking for recent arrests, criminal history reports, vital records (marriage, divorce, birth, death), court records, property details, probation, warrants, or anything else, this information is readily available once you know where to look.

-This free resource shows citizens how to access public records in Tarrant County, Texas, making the search quick and easy.
+This resource shows citizens how to quickly access public records in Tarrant County, Texas, at no cost.

-How To Find Tarrant County Arrest Records & Mugshots Through Local Law Enforcement Agencies (TX)
+How To Find Tarrant County Arrest Records & Mugshots via Local Law Enforcement Agencies

 The Texas Public Information Act is a law ensuring transparency regarding Texas public records held by government agencies.1 Under this law, public records–including arrest logs and reports–can be requested by individuals without needing to state any reason or intent.